matrix-org/matrix-spec-proposals/proposals/2454-ui-interactive-auth-for-sso.md

 This problem can be mitigated by clearly telling the user what is about to happen.

-### Reusing UI-Auth sessions
+### Reusing User Interactive Authentication sessions

-The security of this relies on UI-Auth sessions only being used for the same request as they were initiated for.
+The security of this relies on User Interactive Authentication sessions only being used for the same request as they were initiated for.
 It is not believed that this is currently enforced.

 ## Unstable prefix

-A vendor prefix of `org.matrix.login.sso` (instead of `m.login.sso` is proposed until this is part of the specification.
+A vendor prefix of `org.matrix.login.sso` is proposed (instead of `m.login.sso`) until this is part of the specification.